openservicemesh/osm/docs/patterns/observability.md

 ### Automatic bring up

-By default, OSM installation will deploy a Prometheus instance to scrape the sidecar metrics' endpoints.
-OSM will annotate the pods joined in the mesh with necessary sections to later have Prometheus reach and scrape the pods, also by default.
-To install a Grafana stack, set the enable-grafana flag to true when doing OSM install.
+By default, OSM installation will deploy a Prometheus instance to scrape the sidecar's metrics endpoints.
+Based on the metrics scraping configuration set by the user, OSM will annotate pods part of the mesh with necessary metrics annotations to have Prometheus reach and scrape the pods to collect relevant metrics.
+To install Grafana for metrics visualization, set the `enable-grafana` flag to true when installing OSM using the `osm install` command.

 The automatic bring up can be overridden with the `osm install` option during install time:
 ```